Mountain America Credit Union Review: Members Get Rewarded

 - Low or no minimum balance requirements

-- No or low monthly maintenance fees that can be easily waived
+- No monthly maintenance fees, or ones that can be easily waived

 - Options for teen and youth checking, savings and certificate of deposit accounts

 Mountain America Credit Union Overview

 Mountain America Credit Union is headquartered in Sandy, Utah, and has over 90 branches in Utah, Arizona, Idaho, Montana, New Mexico and Nevada.
 Members have access to over 50,000 ATMs nationwide.